box/developer.box.com/guides/box-ai/ai-tutorials/generate-text.md

 <Message type="notice">

-Box AI APIは、Enterprise PlusおよびEnterprise Advancedをご利用のすべてのお客様が利用できます。
+Box AI API is available to all customers Business and above.

 </Message>